 Sonic Recovery is a clever and entertaining mix of music, neuroscience, psychology, and current research that neither dumbs down the facts nor swamps you with professional jargon.

 Quick, witty, and to the point, Ringgold offers actionable tips and hints for those seeking to use the transformative power of music in their own lives.

-There are many alternative recovery programs and theories out there, of course, but Sonic Recovery only presents what can be corroborated, and this makes it a powerful tool
+There are many alternative recovery programmes and theories out there, of course, but Sonic Recovery only presents what can be corroborated, and this makes it a powerful tool

 The unique and humorous take on addiction and recover provided by doctor and recovering addict Nicole Labor is something that no-one fighting addiction should miss.